aganm/sdl-weekend/README.md

 # Build instructions

-To compile and run tests and launch a game:
+To compile and run tests and launch a program:

-`./launch.sh <game>`
+`./launch.sh <name>` or `./launch.sh <number>`

-For example, to launch the game titled '1_shooter', type:
+For example, to launch the program titled '1_shooter', type:

 `./launch.sh 1_shooter` or `./launch.sh 1`